EnriFort/MSc-Cybersecurity/Economics/notes.md

 ### Q: Cost vs Price, what is the difference?
 A: **Cost** is the expense incurred for making a product or a service that is sold by a company.
 The **Price** is the amount a customer is willing to pay for a product or a service (e.g. the professor is a cost).

-### Q: When the Price (P) is less than the cost (C)?
+### Q: When the Price (P) is less than the Cost (C)?
 A: Tipically when the product is near its end of life.
 You must sell it (P < C is better than P = 0).

 ### Q: Suppose you have the two following products, which one do you prefer?
 #### 1 - More quality; 2 - More economic opportunities:
-It depends from what is for you *economic opportunities* (Is the price near to your needs?).
+A: It depends from what is for you *economic opportunities* (Is the price near to your needs?).
 You can use multicriteria decision analysis to identify the weights associated with several criteria.
 But if you only want good quality you will choose 1.
 #### 1 - High quality; 2 - Low price
 #### 1 - Lower cost; 2 - Innovative, higher cost
 A: For both, you have to understand the consumer opinion.